Journey to Resolving HikariCP Deadlock When Using JPA and MyBatis Together (feat. OSIV)

 - When a client request comes in, a persistence context is created in the servlet filter or Spring interceptor.
 However, at this point, the transaction does not start.

-- When the service layer starts a transaction with @Transactional, it finds the persistence context created in step 1 and starts the transaction.
+- When the service layer starts a transaction with @Transactional, it finds the persistence context created earlier and starts the transaction.

 - When the service layer ends, the transaction is committed and the persistence context is flushed.
 At this point, the transaction ends but the persistence context does not terminate.